-Silverfish (Lepisma saccharina) are wingless insects that are millions of years old, making them one of the oldest insects in the world and probably explains why they can live in almost any environment.
+Silverfish are wingless insects that are millions of years old, making them one of the oldest insects in the world, and this probably explains why they can live in almost any environment.
 They are a member of the order Zygentoma and love to feed off of your favorite carbohydrate-heavy snacks within your pantry.
-This insect tends to be white to brown-grey or bluish-silver in color and 12-19mm in length.
+This insect tends to be white to brown-grey or bluish-silver and 12-19mm long.
 You can spot these critters by the distinctive three long bristles on their rear.

-This insect doesn't feed on humans, however, it can become a burden in the home as these pests can trigger extreme allergies, attract other pests such as carpet beetles, and eat large grains, clothing, upholstery, or paper.
+This insect doesn't feed on humans.
+However, it can become a burden in the home as these pests can trigger extreme allergies, attract other pests such as carpet beetles, and eat large grains, clothing, upholstery, or paper.
 However, this insect is not known to carry any pathogens that cause sickness or disease.
-For the most part, silverfish work in the night, making it hard to establish who exactly has been getting into your pantry every night.
-However, they don't live in just your pantry – silverfish also love to live in attics, basements, bathtubs, sinks, and showers due to the fact that they can live for a year or more without consuming any food as long as water is available.
-This most likely another reason why this species has survived so long.
+For the most part, silverfish work at night, making it hard to establish who has been getting into your pantry every night.
+However, silverfish don't restrict themselves to pantries alone; they also inhabit attics, basements, bathtubs, sinks, and showers.
+They can survive for a year or more without food as long as water is available.
+This is most likely another reason why this species has survived so long.

 This insect is usually unknowingly brought into your home by transport with cardboard boxes and plastic containers that were recently stored in an infested area.
-However, they can also sneak into the home through foundation cracks, torn screens, or gaps in doors.
+However, they can also sneak into the house through foundation cracks, torn screens, or door gaps.
 Silverfish are lured in by crumbs, dirty dishes left in the sink, and environments with a lot of moisture and humidity.
-To prevent a silverfish infestation it’s important to sanitize, open vents in crawl spaces, and use baseboards with caulking in your basement.
-When dealing with an infestation, call an exterminator to book a consultation so that these insects do not cause damage to your home or family.
+To prevent a silverfish infestation, sanitizing, opening vents in crawl spaces, and using baseboards with caulking in your basement are important.
+When dealing with an infestation, reach out to the experts at Palmetto Exterminators so that these insects do not cause damage to your home or family.